Lucas256w/Logy/README.md

 ### Prerequisites

 - You'll need to install the Backend API repository and CMS repository along with this one to have access to all features
+- You'll need to setup a MongoDB databse

 ### Cloning the repository